What Knee Brace Do I Need?

 A basic knee compression sleeve can range from $10 to $150.
 If you have general knee pain or some constant swelling in the knee area, this type of brace would work for you.

-The goal of these braces is to increase circulation and proprioception while decreasing swelling.
+The goal of these knee braces is to increase circulation and proprioception while decreasing swelling.

 They do not add stability to the knee but give an overall comfort feeling.

-They are very commonly worn as they are the most comfortable and easiest to wear.
+People commonly wear this type of knee brace, as they are the most comfortable and easiest to wear.

 A regular knee concern is stability.
 This means the patient feels their knee wants collapse while weight bearing.

 This is normally due to a strain or laxity in the medial collateral ligament (MCL) or lateral collateral ligament (LCL) or overall muscle weakness.

 Depending on how much stability the knee needs, these braces can range from $80 to into the thousands.

 Rigidly structured hinges provide stability to the knee.
-The longer and stronger the hinge arms are the more stability is added to the knee.
+The longer and stronger the hinge arms are, the more they add stability to the knee.

-The lower end braces are usually sleeves with hinge arms added while the stronger more expensive braces can be made of all rigid materials.
+Lower-end knee braces are usually sleeves with hinge arms added.
+Meanwhile, the stronger more expensive knee braces can be made of all rigid materials.

 The third common use of knee braces is to help reduce pain with patella femoral syndrome.

-The pain is caused by misalignment of the kneecap.
+Misalignment of the kneecap can cause pain.
 The patella has a grove that it runs on while flexing and extending the knee.

 For many reasons, including muscle imbalance and overpronation, the patella rubs on the grove causing pain.

-The goal of this brace is to help hold the patella in its groove, while the cause is being fixed.
+The goal of this knee brace is to help hold the patella in its groove, while the cause is being fixed.

 These braces usually cost between $50 and $250.
 In the brace, there is a buttress that runs along the lateral border of the kneecap.

-They can be shaped as an O, a C, or a J, depending on the brace manufacturer.
-These braces work very well at decreasing pain but always remember to find the original cause of the pain and fix that as well.
+They can be shaped as an O, a C, or a J, depending on the manufacturer.
+These knee braces work very well at decreasing pain but always remember to find the original cause of the pain and fix that as well.